soodaayush/coindeno/README.md

 ## Inspiration

-What inspired me to make this app was CoinGecko's mobile app.
-This app allowed me to learn React Native.
-I realized that making an app like CoinGecko would teach me a lot about using React Native, so I thought it was the perfect idea.
+I’ve always been fascinated by crypto, and when I came across the CoinGecko app, it clicked.
+What better way to dive into React Native than by building something similar?
+CoinDeno started as a learning project, but quickly became much more: a real, functional app that helped me explore the world of mobile development and crypto tracking.

 ## Challenges

-The challenges faced while creating this app were submitting the apps to Google Play and the Apple App Store and meeting specific requirements that took hours to implement.
+Publishing to the app stores was no walk in the park.
+Between meeting platform requirements and debugging weird edge cases, I spent hours making sure everything was up to standard.
+It was frustrating at times, but also incredibly rewarding.

 ## Lessons Learned

-I learned the fundamentals of building a mobile app and meeting a Minimum Viable Product (MVP).
-I also learned about the submission process for submitting the app to the app stores (Apple App Store and Google Play).
+- The ins and outs of React Native — from navigation to state management
+- How to define and deliver a Minimum Viable Product (MVP)
+- The not-so-glamorous but essential process of submitting to the App Store and Google Play (spoiler: it’s harder than it looks!)

 ## The App

-This app tracks cryptocurrencies and their prices.
-You can build your own portfolio by adding your favorite coins and tracking their current price through the CoinGecko API.
-You can customize the app to use your national currency of choice.
+CoinDeno is your personal crypto companion.
+Here’s what it does:

+- 📈 Live crypto price tracking powered by the CoinGecko API
+- 💰 Build and manage your own custom coin portfolio
+- 🌍 View prices in your local currency for easy conversions
+- 💡 Clean, responsive UI optimized for both iOS and Android

 ## Links